 Contact a Skilled Divorce Attorney in Austin, Texas

+Don’t know how to negotiate a settlement out of court?
 Ready to take the first step toward a smoother divorce process?
-Contact Smith Family Law today at (512) 648-5487 for a free initial consultation with a seasoned Austin divorce attorney.
-We’re here to listen to your needs and help you understand your options for negotiating a divorce settlement out of court.
-With our guidance, you can work toward an agreement that allows you and your family to move forward in a positive direction.
+Before you reach a settlement, contact Smith & Bledsoe Family Law today at (512) 277-3166 for a free initial consultation with a seasoned Austin divorce lawyer.
+Our legal team is here to listen to your needs and help you understand your options for negotiating a divorce settlement out of court.
+With our law firm’s guidance, you can work toward the best possible agreement that allows you and your family to move forward in a positive direction.